adrian-blockchain/Trash-Tag-decentralized-application/README.md

 ## Live demo

+To be able to use the Dapp, you need to have a crypto-wallet such as [Metamask](https://metamask.io/) on you web browser.
+Then you need to select 'Rinkeby test network'.

-You can find a running system to test at [Trashtag-dapp](https://trashtagdapp.eu-gb.cf.appdomain.cloud/).
+You can find a running system to test at [Trashtag-dapp.com](https://trashtagdapp.eu-gb.cf.appdomain.cloud/).

 ## Built with